 - Download a PDF of our attractive print calendar, suitable for posting on a refrigerator or bulletin board near you!
 Speaking of which, could you do us a favor?
 If you know of any bulletin boards in the buildings or businesses you frequent, could you print a copy out and post it?

 Group runs switch to 2nd & 4th Saturdays in June and July, some Sundays, and some Thursdays

-Whether you’re training for Thom B, looking for long-run company, or entirely new to running, FLRC group runs offer low-key companionship.
-We have several options in the coming month, with more coming soon:
+Whether you’re training for summer races, looking for FLRC Challenge company, or entirely new to running, FLRC group runs offer low-key companionship.
+We have several options in the coming months:

-- Saturday mornings: Heather Cobb manages our first- and third-Saturday morning group runs, with various courses around the area.
+- Saturday mornings: Heather Cobb manages our Saturday morning group runs, with various courses around the area.
 In June and July, to fit her schedule and avoid races, the Saturday group runs are switching to the 2nd and 4th Saturdays.

 That’s it for now, and we’re looking forward to seeing you at group runs in June, along with our Twilight, Tortoise, and track races!

 —Adam Engst, FLRC President and VP of Track